Ayush-0247/Plutus-Chat/SESSION_LIFECYCLE.md

 if (!dbRecord) {
   return callback({
     success: false,
-    code: 'SESSION_NOT_FOUND',
+    code: "SESSION_NOT_FOUND",
-    message: 'Session does not exist or was destroyed.'
+    message: "Session does not exist or was destroyed.", });
-  });
 }
 ```

 `findSessionRecord()` priority:

 1. `Session.findOne({ sessionId: normId })` in MongoDB
 2. `inMemorySessionMeta.get(normId)` (fallback if DB is down)
 3. Returns `null` if not found in either